mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningEvaluation.md

 While version 4 has a lower rate of incorrect decisions than any previous version, it does still learn incorrect behaviours.
 Unlearning some of these incorrect behaviours could be difficult or impossible due to the infrequency of the triggering action.
-For example if an incorrect behaviour is triggered off of a temperature of exactly 70.0999984741211 it is unlikely that this precise temperature will be observed frequently enough to unlearn the behaviour.
+For example, if an incorrect behaviour is triggered off a temperature of exactly 70.0999984741211 it is unlikely that this precise temperature will be observed frequently enough to unlearn the behaviour.
 One future enhancement that could be made to the algorithm is the discretization of device data.
 Discretization of the data could increase the frequency of these events by treating groups of close values as the same event.